buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 Examples:
 - ❌ Slanted column - A column that is not vertical.
 - ✔️ Slanted column - A column at an angle.

+### GEN-12
+**Own URIs must provide information**
+By default, bSDD generates URI identifiers following the syntax: `https://identifier.buildingsmart.org/uri/<organisation>/<dictionary>/<version>/...`.
+Publishers have the option to provide their own custom URIs instead, provided that those exist.
+This is verified by checking if the URI leads to an existing page and if that page contains basic information such as name and definition.

 ## Dictionary